sgoeschl/freemarker-cli/README.md

 ## 5.8 Transform CSV To XML-FO

-For A POC (proof of concept) I created a sample transformation from CSV to XML-FO in order to create a PDF document using [Apache FOP](https://xmlgraphics.apache.org/fop) using the following template file
+For a POC (proof of concept) I created a sample transformation from CSV to XML-FO in order to create a PDF document using [Apache FOP](https://xmlgraphics.apache.org/fop) using the following template file

 ```text
 <#ftl output_format="XML" >